1. Could you please tell me if there is any limitation to travel to Iran as an unmarried couple?

 6. Is it safe to travel to Iran now?

 The foreign political pressure on Iran during these years, and also the tensions have been with all Iranians always but now it is more visible for you as you are coming to Iran and you are more curious about the place you are going to visit.
 We wake up with new threads every day and till now none of them has happened, but to make you feel more comfortable, we have many clients from different countries who left Iran in some days ago and they would like to help you with your questions and concerns regarding your trip to/in Iran.
 So please do not hesitate to let me know in case you need their email or telephone address, this way you are able to ask them how real Iran is.

 Please remember that we are responsible for you and we will undoubtedly let you know in case there is any danger for you.

 7. Is there Internet access in Iran?

-Do not worry about Internet access.
 All the hotels, restaurants, and cafes+ in Iran have WIFI so you can access the Internet when you are at your hotel in all cities.
 Additionally, Let’s go Iran will give you an Iranian sim-card to you with a limited date.
 This way, you will have Internet access in the streets during your tour.
-If your data will finish, you can ask your guide to help you to re-charge it.
+If your data will finish, you can ask your guide to help you to recharge it.

-8. What are the extra costs you need to pay during your trip in Iran?
+8. What are the extra costs you need to pay during your trip to Iran?